 If you're also in need of a CRM with automation, ActiveCampaign, Freshworks and HubSpot are worth checking out.

-MailChimp, on the other hand, does a few things right, but feels unnecessarily complicated due to the missing workflow view.
+Mailchimp, on the other hand, does a few things right, but feels unnecessarily complicated due to the missing workflow view.
 Their system is also very inflexible when it comes to changing existing workflows.

 Benchmark and MailerLite are both good options for those seeking simplicity, although Benchmark allows for slightly more sophisticated automated campaigns.